heavy-matill/FotoBoxExpress/README.md

 ## Third party tool instructions

 ### Make and install libgphoto2 and gphoto2
-These isntructions are necessary only if you want to modify the libgphoto library.
+These instructions are only necessary if you need the newest builds or want to modify the libgphoto library.
 It was necessary to reduce waiting-for-file-time from 35s to 5s in case my Sony Alpha 7III did not catch a focus.
 Tested on my RPi 4b.